regismarteau/tic-tac-toe/README.md

 # Unbeatable Tic Tac Toe
-This is a .NET application exposing endpoints to play to a Tic tac toe game versus a computer that don't want to loose against you!
+This is a .NET application exposing endpoints to play to a Tic tac toe game versus a computer that doesn't want to loose against you!

 # Purpose
 This is a repository to illustrate an efficient way to develop Web API at a larger scale.
 This type of architecture and solutions have already been developed and used in a production environment.